petr-kalinin/progtexts2/python_basics_en/5_float.rst

    **Rule one of operating with floating-point numbers: don't use floating-point numbers**.
-   That is, if it's possible and not very difficult to solve the problem without using flotaing-point numbers, it's better to solve it in that way and not to care about all those errors and ``eps``.
+   That is, if it's possible and not very difficult to solve the problem without using flotaing-point numbers, it's better to solve it that way and not care about all those errors and ``eps``.

 A natural example: suppose you have four *integer* (int) positive numbers in your program: :math:`a`, :math:`b`, :math:`c` and :math:`d`.